8 Best IT CV Examples & Samples for Information Technology Jobs

 Why this CV works

 • The power of numbers in an IT technician CV can’t be underestimated.
-They support your claims, enhancing your credibility and making your narrative believable.
+They support your claims, enhancing your credibility and making your story convincing.
+While percentages have their place, don’t restrict yourself to these alone; highlight quick resolutions and hours saved.

 Technical Support Specialist CV